 My primary research interests include natural language processing, LLM Reasoning, and LLM Safety.
-I have published over 80 papers in top-tier conferences and journals, including TPAMI, ICLR, ACL, AAAI, EMNLP, TNNLS, TASLP, and COLING.
+I have published over 80 papers in top-tier conferences and journals, including TPAMI, ICML, ICLR, ACL, AAAI, EMNLP, TNNLS, TASLP, and COLING.
 I have won 1st place in various language understanding and reasoning leaderboards, such as SQuAD2.0, MuTual, RACE, ShARC, and CMRC.
 I was awarded as an Academic Star at Shanghai Jiao Tong University and was selected as one of the Global Top 100 Chinese Rising Stars in Artificial Intelligence.
 I won the Excellent Doctoral Thesis of Chinese Information Processing Society (CIPS), WAIC 2024 Youth Outstanding Paper Award, WAIC 2024 YunFan Award: Bright Star, and Baidu Scholarship.

 Intelligent agents powered by large language models (LLMs) have demonstrated substantial promise in autonomously conducting experiments and facilitating scientific discoveries across various disciplines.
 While their capabilities are promising, they also introduce novel vulnerabilities that demand careful consideration for safety.
 However, there exists a notable gap in the literature, as there has been no comprehensive exploration of these vulnerabilities.
 This position paper fills this gap by conducting a thorough examination of vulnerabilities in LLM-based agents within scientific domains, shedding light on potential risks associated with their misuse and emphasizing the need for safety measures.
 We begin by providing a comprehensive overview of the potential risks inherent to scientific LLM agents, taking into account user intent, the specific scientific domain, and their potential impact on the external environment.
 Then, we delve into the origins of these vulnerabilities and provide a scoping review of the limited existing works.
 Based on our analysis, we propose a triadic framework involving human regulation, agent alignment, and an understanding of environmental feedback (agent regulation) to mitigate these identified risks.
 Furthermore, we highlight the limitations and challenges associated with safeguarding scientific agents and advocate for the development of improved models, robust benchmarks, and comprehensive regulations to address these issues effectively. |

-@article{tang2024prioritizing, title={Prioritizing Safeguarding Over Autonomy: Risks of LLM Agents for Science}, author={Tang, Xiangru and Jin, Qiao Jin and Zhu, Kunlun and Yuan, Tongxin and Zhang, Yichi and Zhou, Wangchunshu and Qu, Meng and Zhao, Yilun and Tang, Jian and Zhang, Zhuosheng and Cohan, Arman and Lu, Zhiyong and Gerstein, Mark}, journal={arXiv preprint arXiv:2402.04247}, year={2024} }
+@article{tang2025prioritizing, title={Prioritizing Safeguarding Over Autonomy: Risks of LLM Agents for Science}, author={Tang, Xiangru and Jin, Qiao Jin and Zhu, Kunlun and Yuan, Tongxin and Zhang, Yichi and Zhou, Wangchunshu and Qu, Meng and Zhao, Yilun and Tang, Jian and Zhang, Zhuosheng and Cohan, Arman and Lu, Zhiyong and Gerstein, Mark}, journal={arXiv preprint arXiv:2402.04247}, year={2025} }

 Large language models (LLMs) have dramatically enhanced the field of language intelligence, as demonstrably evidenced by their formidable empirical performance across a spectrum of complex reasoning tasks.
 Additionally, theoretical proofs have illuminated their emergent reasoning capabilities, providing a compelling showcase of their advanced cognitive abilities in linguistic contexts.
 Critical to their remarkable efficacy in handling complex reasoning tasks, LLMs leverage the intriguing chain-of-thought (CoT) reasoning techniques, obliging them to formulate intermediate steps en route to deriving an answer.
 The CoT reasoning approach has not only exhibited proficiency in amplifying reasoning performance but also in enhancing interpretability, controllability, and flexibility.
 In light of these merits, recent research endeavors have extended CoT reasoning methodologies to nurture the development of autonomous language agents, which adeptly adhere to language instructions and execute actions within varied environments.
 This survey paper orchestrates a thorough discourse, penetrating vital research dimensions, encompassing: (i) the foundational mechanics of CoT techniques, with a focus on elucidating the circumstances and justification behind its efficacy; (ii) the paradigm shift in CoT; and (iii) the burgeoning of language agents fortified by CoT approaches.
 Prospective research avenues envelop explorations into generalization, efficiency, customization, scaling, and safety.
 We hope to offer readers a comprehensive understanding of prevalent research areas such as CoT reasoning and language agents and illuminate the interconnections weaving through these areas.
 This paper caters to a wide audience, including beginners seeking comprehensive knowledge of CoT reasoning and language agents, as well as experienced researchers interested in foundational mechanics and engaging in cutting-edge discussions on these topics.
 A repository for the related papers is available at https://github.com/Zoeyyao27/CoT-Igniting-Agent. |

-@article{zhang2023igniting, title={Igniting Language Intelligence: The Hitchhiker's Guide From Chain-of-Thought Reasoning to Language Agents}, author={Zhang, Zhuosheng and Yao, Yao and Zhang, Aston and Tang, Xiangru and Ma, Xinbei and He, Zhiwei and Wang, Yiming and Gerstein, Mark and Wang, Rui and Liu, Gongshen and others}, journal={arXiv preprint arXiv:2311.11797}, year={2023} }
+@article{zhang2025igniting, title={Igniting Language Intelligence: The Hitchhiker's Guide From Chain-of-Thought Reasoning to Language Agents}, author={Zhang, Zhuosheng and Yao, Yao and Zhang, Aston and Tang, Xiangru and Ma, Xinbei and He, Zhiwei and Wang, Yiming and Gerstein, Mark and Wang, Rui and Liu, Gongshen and others}, journal={ACM Computing Surveys}, year={2025} }

 Large language models (LLMs) have played a pivotal role in building communicative AI to imitate human behaviors but face the challenge of efficient customization.
 To tackle this challenge, recent studies have delved into the realm of model editing, which manipulates specific memories of language models and changes the related language generation.
 However, the robustness of model editing remains an open question.
 This work seeks to understand the strengths and limitations of editing methods, thus facilitating robust, realistic applications of communicative AI.
 Concretely, we conduct extensive analysis to address the three key research questions.
 Q1: Can edited LLMs behave consistently resembling communicative AI in realistic situations?
 Q2: To what extent does the rephrasing of prompts lead LLMs to deviate from the edited knowledge memory?
 Q3: Which knowledge features are correlated with the performance and robustness of editing?
 Our experimental results uncover a substantial disparity between existing editing methods and the practical application of LLMs.
 On rephrased prompts that are complex and flexible but common in realistic applications, the performance of editing experiences a significant decline.
 Further analysis shows that more popular knowledge is memorized better, easier to recall, and more challenging to edit effectively. |